Witchcraft (film series): Development

 All movies have been produced by Vista Street Entertainment.
-Troma Studios released films 1–9.
+The first 8 films in the series were released on VHS by Academy Entertainment.
+In later years, Troma Studios re-released films 1–9 on DVD.
 The series maintains an official YouTube channel with behind the scenes information and a Facebook page.

 Reception

 Despite its longevity, the series is not well regarded, and the AV Club notes that the series "Witchcraft continually relies on the same stock story lines, most often involving a good warlock struggling against trashy temptresses sent by evil warlocks to seduce him to the dark side."
-Crave's series project states the series is "trashy .... straight-to-video schlock " and finds little use for the series other than as "notorious video store staples".
-"The first four movies had the pretense of a supernatural plot and an interconnected mythology, but after that, the series began to slump (or improve, depending on your point of view) in to blatant softcore pornography.
+Crave's series project states the series is "trashy ... straight-to-video schlock" and finds little use for the series other than as "notorious video store staples".
+"The first four movies had the pretense of a supernatural plot and an interconnected mythology, but after that, the series began to slump (or improve, depending on your point of view) in to blatant softcore pornography".

 In Creature Feature, a review of the first six movies found much of the same, with the third movie being the best of the first six.

 TV Guide states "It's hard to fathom why this cheap-looking, uninspired series has run so long.
 Perhaps video store buyers and their customers figure that any series with this many installments has to have something going for it.
 But they'd be wrong."
 In many of the movies in the series the acting is quite poor by reasonable standards, with the actors sometimes even stumbling over their lines.
 The sex scenes are often unrealistic and extremely - laughably - fake looking (intercourse movements will be taking place in scenes but in numerous shots you can plainly see the male actor wearing underwear and his genitals well over a foot away from those of the female).

-Video Reviewer 22 Shots found that the first 4 movies has a small amount of low budget, cheesy charm, the rest of the series " went more exploitative and sleazy" and were only recommended for fans of ultra-low budget films.
+Video Reviewer 22 Shots found that the first 4 movies has a small amount of low budget, cheesy charm, the rest of the series "went more exploitative and sleazy" and were only recommended for fans of ultra-low budget films.